Piyush Pandey: Awards and achievements

 The Government of India awarded him the civilian honour of the Padma Shri in 2016.

 In June 2018, Piyush Pandey and his brother Prasoon Pandey (Corcoise Films) won the Lions lifetime achievement award of St Mark at Cannes Advertising Festival, France.

 WPP agency Ogilvy promoted Piyush Pandey, executive chairman and creative director, Ogilvy South Asia, as its worldwide chief creative officer.

 By this move, the company filled up a key position that was lying vacant since the exit of its erstwhile creative head Tham Khai Meng in July.
-The appointment takes effect from 1 January.
+The appointment took effect from 1 January.